 The Centers for Disease Control (CDC) and American Academy of Family Physicians (AAFP) recommend that fully vaccinated individuals get a booster shot for the best protection.
 Learn more about COVID-19 vaccine boosters.

 It’s easy to feel overwhelmed and nervous when thinking about COVID-19.
 Here are some steps you can take to keep your stress under control.

 - Talk with your family doctor.
 Ask them what you should or shouldn’t be doing.
 They may suggest ways you can help your kids deal with any stress they’re feeling, too.

-- Consider wearing a mask in public, even if you don’t feel sick.
-In July 2021, the CDC updated their guidance to require masks where COVID-19 rates were high.
+- Wear a mask in public, even if you don’t feel sick.
 Masks protect you and prevent you from spreading the virus to others.
 The masks should always cover your mouth and nose.
 Even with the mask, continue to keep 6 feet between you and others.
 For additional guidance, see the CDC’s Guide to Masks.

 - Wash your hands frequently.
 This will help get rid of viruses and other germs on your hands.
 If you’re not near soap and water, use a hand sanitizer that contains between 60% and 95% alcohol.